moliver28/research-handbook/content/handbook/sales/idea-to-production-demo/setup.md

 oc-cluster plugin-install gitlab
 ```

-### Restart OpenShift after the server has been restarted:
+### Restart OpenShift after the server has been restarted

 Once again the environment variables need to be set: